sks-99/LeadsTracker/README.md

-# LeadsTracker
+# LeadsTrackerChromeExtension
- Leads Tracker is a chrome extension that allows a user to save links within local storage while surfing the web!
+ Leads Tracker is a chrome extension that allows users to save links to their local storage while surfing the web!